clue/framework-x/docs/api/middleware.md

 For example, an HTTP `GET` request for `/user` would first call the middleware handler which then modifies this request and passes the modified request to the next controller function.
 This is commonly used for HTTP authentication, login handling and session handling.

+Note that this example only modifies the incoming request object and simply returns whatever the next request handler returns without modifying the outgoing response.
+This means this works both when the next request handler returns a [response object](../api/response.md) synchronously or if you're using an async request handler that may return a [promise](../async/promises.md) or [coroutine](../async/coroutines.md).
+If you want to modify the outgoing response object, see also the next chapter.

 ## Response middleware

 Likewise, we can add an example middleware handler that can modify the outgoing response: